fsmMLK/inkscapeMadeEasy/README.md

  expanded as I felt the necessity to have new methods to help my workflow.
 Nevertheless, the number of methods created allows many possibilities and is still under development so new features can (will) appear in future versions.

-**Obs:** Since it is not very easy to find documentation on other Inkscape modules, there might be other modules with similar/better features that I was not aware of when I was producing my extensions.
+**Obs:** Since it is not very easy to find documentation of other Inkscape modules, there might be other modules with similar/better features that I was not aware of when I was producing my extensions.

 Enough mumbo-jumbo.
 Let's start! =D